Bunjevci Citizens of Serbia

-Bunjevci Citizens of Serbia (Буњевци Грађани Србије; abbr. БГС / BGS), formerly known as the Bunjevac Party of Vojovdina (Bunjevačka stranka Vojvodine, BSV), is a political party in Serbia representing members of the Bunjevac national minority community.
-The party joined the National Democratic Alternative (Nacionalno demokratska alternativa, NADA) alliance in 2022.
+Bunjevci Citizens of Serbia (Буњевци Грађани Србије; abbr.
+BGS), formerly known as the Bunjevac Party of Vojovdina (Bunjevačka stranka Vojvodine, BSV), is a political party in Serbia representing the Bunjevac ethnic minority.
+The party joined the National Democratic Alternative (NADA) alliance in 2022.
 As of 2022, the party's representative is Bojana Jelić.

 Božidar Delić was elected to the National Assembly of Serbia in the 2022 parliamentary election as a BGS candidate, although he was not a member of the party.
-He died shortly after the election.

 History

 Bunjevac Party of Vojvodina

 The Bunjevac Party of Vojvodina was formed in Subotica in February 2008, with the goals of promoting the autonomy of Bunjevci in Serbia and recognition of the Bunjevac language.
-Branko Francišković was chosen as the party's first president; representatives of the Democratic Party (Demokratska stranka, DS), G17 Plus, and other parties were in attendance at its founding convention.
-The party was initially a rival of Mirko Bajić's Alliance of Bačka Bunjevci (Savez bačkih Bunjevaca, SBB); in 2010, Francišković criticized the recruitment tactics of Bajić's party.
+Branko Francišković was chosen as the party's first president; representatives of the Democratic Party (DS), G17 Plus, and other parties were in attendance at its founding convention.
+The party was initially a rival of Mirko Bajić's Alliance of Bačka Bunjevci (SBB), whose recruitment tactics Francišković criticized in 2010.
 The BSV won a single seat in the Subotica city assembly in the 2008 Serbian local elections.

-The BSV joined the United Regions of Serbia (Ujedinjeni regioni Srbije, URS) coalition for the 2012 local elections.
+The BSV joined the United Regions of Serbia (URS) coalition for the 2012 local elections.
 The coalition's list fell below the threshold for representation in the Subotica assembly; in the aftermath of the campaign, the party announced changes to its leadership.
-Vojislav Orčić became the BSV's new president; in the 2014 Serbian parliamentary election, he announced its support for the Serbian Progressive Party (Srpska napredna stranka, SNS).
+Vojislav Orčić became the BSV's new president, and in the 2014 Serbian parliamentary election he announced its support for the Serbian Progressive Party (SNS).

 Bunjevci Citizens of Serbia

 Renamed as Bunjevci Citizens of Serbia, the party formed an electoral alliance with Srđan Šajn's Roma Party called "Citizens of Serbia" in 2016.
 This alliance later expanded into a broader coalition of parties, mostly representing Serbia's national minority communities.
 BGS's leader at the time was Stevan Rainović.
-The "Citizens of Serbia" coalition intended to contest the 2016 Serbian parliamentary election but ultimately did not do so.
+The "Citizens of Serbia" coalition intended to field its own electoral list in the 2016 Serbian parliamentary election but ultimately did not do so.

 BGS participated in the 2018 elections for Serbia's Bunjevac National Council as part of a coalition of all major Bunjevac parties.
 In the 2020 Serbian local elections, BGS formed an electoral alliance in Subotica with its former rival, Bajić's SBB.
 The alliance won two seats in the city's parliament.